 - The abstract should not exceed 250 words.

-- Deadline for Accepted Oral & Poster Presenters to register to confirm attendance: September 23rd
+- Deadline for accepted oral & poster presenters to register to confirm attendance: Friday, 5th November 2021.

 Professor John P McCabe, President Irish Spine Society

-Consultant Trauma and Orthopaedic Surgeon (Spine and Hip/knee surgery) at Bon Secours Hospital and Galway University Hospitals
+Consultant Trauma and Orthopaedic Surgeon (Spine and Hip/knee surgery), Bon Secours Hospital and Galway University Hospitals,

 1985: Conferred with an honours medical degree from NUI Galway and awarded first place in class for the final medical year

 1994: Certificate of Accreditation in Orthopaedic Surgery ,Intercollegiate Board